-The Grand Place is the main square of Brussels.
+The Grand Place is the main square of Brussels Belgium.

-The Galeries Royales Saint-Hubert is a beautiful indoor covered shopping alley with Brussels’ finest high-end shops.
+The Galeries Royales Saint-Hubert is a beautiful indoor covered shopping alley lined with Brussels’ finest high-end shops.

-Perfect for taking a stroll and sampling all the fancy chocolates! :)
+It’s perfect for window shopping and sampling all the fancy Belgian chocolates!

 While you’re at the Galeries Royales, be sure to check out the nearby pedestrian shopping street, Rue des Bouchers.
-Such a fun, colorful street right in the heart of Brussels!
+This is such a fun, colorful street right in the heart of Brussels Belgium!

-The Cathedral of St. Michael and St. Gudula is a beautiful Roman Catholic church in Brussels.
+The Cathedral of St. Michael and St. Gudula is a beautiful Roman Catholic church in Brussels Belgium.

 The Royal Palace of Brussels is the official palace of the King and Queen of Belgium.

-The Arcades du Cinquantenaire is a monumental triple arch in the center of the Cinquantenaire park in Brussels, Belgium.
-The arch was planned for the world exhibition of 1880 and was meant to commemorate the 50th anniversary of the independence of Belgium.
+The Arcades du Cinquantenaire is a monumental triple arch in the center of Cinquantenaire Park in Brussels Belgium.
+The arch was built for the world exhibition of 1880 to commemorate the 50th anniversary of the independence of Belgium.

-Head to the Mont des Arts for a beautiful overlook of Brussels.
+Visit the Mont des Arts for a beautiful overlook of Brussels Belgium.
 From here you can see the famous tower of the Brussels Town Hall in the Grand Place.

-The Manneken Pis is probably the main tourist attraction of Brussels.
-It’s a 24-inch high bronze statue of a boy peeing into a fountain.
+The Manneken Pis is probably the most popular tourist attraction in Brussels.
+It’s a 2-foot tall bronze statue of a boy peeing into a fountain.
 Every time we passed by he was always surrounded by tourists taking his picture!
-Erected in 1619, it’s said to be the “Symbol of Brussels”.
+He’s been there since 1619 and is said to be the “Symbol of Brussels”.

 The city even dresses him up for special occasions.
 He has over 900 costumes!
 This day he was wearing his soccer uniform for the big game!

 The first is the Brussels waffle.
-This is what we know in America as a typical “Belgian waffle” — tall, crispy on the outside, and light and fluffy on the inside.
+This is what we know in America as a typical “Belgian waffle”.
+It’s thick, crispy on the outside, and light and fluffy on the inside.

 We had the BEST Brussels waffle at Maison Dandoy.
 It was hands-down the BEST Belgian waffle I have ever had.
-So unbelievably crisp on the outside!!
+It was SO unbelievably crisp on the outside!!
 The line was long but they had tables and chairs outside to sit and eat.
 Most of the other waffle shops were just walk-up shops so you had to stand and eat your waffle.
-I prefer to sit down with a fork and knife! :)
+I prefer to sit down with a fork and knife!

 In Brussels you can find many “create your own” Liege waffle shops — especially around the Manneken Pis.
-They’re kinda like a froyo shop… You buy the plain waffle and then can add any/all toppings you want!!
+They’re kinda like a frozen yogurt shop.
+You buy the plain waffle and then can add any/all toppings you want!!
 Nutella and whipped cream are my personal favorite!!

 Belgium is also famous for their chocolate!
 Obviously we had to sample as much as possible while we were there.
-You know.
-For research purposes.
+For scientific purposes.

-The next few restaurants are some great lunch and dinner options for Brussels.
+The next few recommendations are the best restaurants in Brussels for lunch and dinner.
 Above is the massive beef rib for two at Colonel.
-It’s huge!!